Combat 18: The neo-Nazi network facing a ban in Germany | DW | 05.07.2019

 A list of internal "directives," also unearthed by Exif, suggests that potential members must undergo a six-month trial period to enter the group.
 Once approved by their neo-Nazi peers, they must pay a monthly membership fee of €15 ($17) "as emergency money (e.g. for the arrest of a brother)," wear specific clothes at meetings (a C18 t-shirt or jacket, black trousers, black shoes), and swear "absolute silence" on the group's internal affairs.

-For his part, Salheiser wonders whether some of the information uncovered by Exif and other research organizations might not itself be propaganda "to confuse opponents and investigative authorities."
+But all these details must be treated with caution.
+For his part, Salheiser wonders whether some of the information uncovered by Exif and other research organizations might not be propaganda "to confuse opponents and investigative authorities."
 "It's very difficult to tell," he said.
 "We have very little knowledge."

 Read more: Neo-Nazi doomsday prepper network 'made kill lists'